NM2/smartie-doc/index.md

 If anything changes, on the top bar are displayed:

 *   the number of modified elements
-*   two buttons that allow the user to save the changes or restore the controller to the previous state
+*   two buttons that allow the administrator to save the changes or restore the controller to the previous state

 ![modified](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/modified-settings-fields.png)

-When the _Apply_ button is clicked, the changes are saved and a notification informs the user on whether the operation was successful or any issues occurred.
+If the _Apply_ button is clicked, the changes are saved and a notification informs the admin on whether the operation was successful or an issue occurred.

 ![error-probe](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/error-message-settings.png)